 I already made some hot sauce, so I opted for a nice pot of my Hatch Green Chile Black Bean Soup.
 I usually make it with straight bell peppers, but using Hatch chiles raised this soup to a spicy, amazing happy place!
 It’s spicy, but not too spicy, and has more flavor than heat.
 This is the perfect Fall soup!

-You can roast the Hatch chiles in a 400° oven for 20 minutes for even more flavor!
+For the BEST flavor, you can roast the Hatch chiles in a 400° oven for 20 minutes.
+I highly recommend it!